Ultrametric Cluster Hierarchies: I Want 'em All!: Proofs for Sections and

 \subsubsection{$k$-Center in LCA-trees}

-We now move to the properties of center-based clustering objectives in LCA-trees, starting with the $k$-center clustering task.
+We now develop our center-based clustering algorithms in LCA-trees, starting with the $k$-center clustering task.
 Recall that the $k$-center objective requires finding $k$ centers that minimize

+Using the marking construction, we can succinctly state the cost of any $k$-center solution in an LCA-tree:

+\begin{fact} Let $\mathbf{C}$ be a set of centers in an LCA-tree $T$.
+Let $\eta$ be the most expensive marked node in $T$ with at least one unmarked child.
+Then $\cost_{\infty}(T, \mathbf{C}) = d(\eta)$. \end{fact} \begin{proof} We will show a bijection between the leaf-to-center distances induced by solution $\mathbf{C}$ and the nodes which are marked and have an unmarked child.
+Since the cost of a $k$-center solution is the maximum over all such leaf-to-center distances, it will therefore be the maximum-valued such node.

+First, we show that all leaf-to-center distances are contained in nodes which are both (a) marked and (b) have an unmarked child.
+Let $c$ be any center in $\mathbf{C}$ and let $\ell$ be any leaf that is closest to center $c$, i.e., $c = \argmin_{c' \in \mathbf{C}} d(\ell, c')$.
+Let $\eta = c \lor \ell$.
+Then condition (a) is true of $\eta$ by definition of the marking procedure: notice that $c \lor \ell_j$ is marked for all leaves $\ell_j \in T$.
+To see why (b) is true, consider that if every child of $\eta$ is marked, then $c$ could not have been the closest center to $\ell_i$ (by Corollary \ref{cor:ultrametric_lca}).

+It similarly holds that all nodes which are marked and have an unmarked child correspond to a leaf-to-center assignment.
+I.e., any such node $\eta$ is marked, implying there is a center in $T[\eta]$. $\eta$ also has an unmarked child.
+Consequently, there is a leaf $\ell \in T[\eta]$ whose LCA with the center-set is $\eta$.

+Thus, the $k$-center cost is equal to the maximum leaf-to-center distance.
+As shown above, this in turn is equivalent to the maximum value among nodes which are marked and have an unmarked child. \end{proof}

-Although the $k$-center task is NP-hard in the general metric setting, we will see that it can be solved optimally (and almost trivially) in an LCA-tree.
-To describe this more formally, however, we must define \emph{hierarchical} clusters:
+\paragraph{Farthest-First Traversal.} Although the $k$-center task is NP-hard in the general metric setting, Fact \ref{fact:kcenter_cost} allows us to solve it optimally (and almost trivially) in an LCA-tree using the farthest-first traversal algorithm \cite{farthest_first, gonzalez1985clustering, Har-Peled}.